Biodiversity

 Basic approach

-As a chemical manufacturer, we will work to conserve biodiversity through the sustainable use of biological resources, the reduction of chemical emissions, and the provision of products that contribute to sustainability.
+In addition, in order to understand the impact of our business activities on biodiversity and reduce its impact, we are working to conserve biodiversity through the sustainable use of resources, the reduction of chemical emissions, and the provision of products that contribute to sustainability.

 The artience Group (hereafter referred to as the “Group”) is committed to the realization of its sustainability vision, asv2050/2030: a set of medium- to long-term goals to contribute to the improvement of social sustainability and the global environment and achieve sustainable growth as a corporate group.
 In working to achieve this sustainability vision, the Group regards proactive efforts to conserve biodiversity that may be affected by its business activities as one of its key management issues, and aims to prevent the loss of biodiversity, and restore it.